-While there are some limited variations in Cleopatra’s beauty – which reflect different ideals of beauty for these writers, artists and directors the different genres and audiences they are aimed at – these texts demonstrate that she is attractive.
+While there are some limited variations in Cleopatra’s beauty – which reflect different ideals of beauty for these writers, artists and directors, as well as the different genres and audiences they are aimed at – these texts demonstrate that she is universally conceived of as attractive.
 There is greater variation in terms of whether or not her beauty results in sexual and political agency, with the Victorian and pornographic texts featured here stripping this out from their retelling of Shakespeare.
 What I want to suggest here is that, unlike her allure, her power is not a constant feature of new versions of Cleopatra narratives.
-The Rices had other models of Cleopatra’s agency available to them (we know Anne reads and admires Rider Haggard’s writing from the dedication in The Mummy) but they chose (in line with) Shakespeare.
+The Rices had other models of Cleopatra’s agency available to them but they chose (in line with) Shakespeare.
 This is important to bear in mind as the remainder of the chapter demonstrates his abiding presence in their novels, even as direct engagement with his play is frequently skirted by the writers.

 Suffering: Cleopatra’s resurrection and ‘Roman’ reputation

 In terms of the second definition of passion, Cleopatra’s suffering in the Rices’ novels originates in part from her imperfect resurrection, which is physically painful: ‘She suffers unspeakably because of the great gaping sores on her body, through which the bones are visible’.
-Later these physical impairments lead to emotional suffering when ‘A bare stretch of clavicle…drenched in oozing blood’ terrifies her sexual partner and both the wound and his reaction startles Cleopatra.
 Her mental anguish is longer lasting, as she has been given more of the elixir to treat the unrecovered areas of her body.
 Cleopatra is painfully aware of the gaps in her mind.
 She asks Teddy to remind her ‘what is this thing that I am?’: ‘He grabbed her by the shoulders.
-He almost shook her … Cleopatra VII last queen of Egypt.
-One of the greatest queens the world has ever known.
-You are descended from Alexander the reat.
-You ruled an empire that fed Rome, and your capital city was the of the very world.
-And you, its ueen.
-And your son, Caesarion’.
+He almost shook her … “You are Cleopatra VII, the last queen of Egypt … You ruled an empire that fed Rome, and your capital city was the center … of the very world.
+And you, its queen.
+And your son.
+Your son, Caesarion”’.
 Her loss of memory regarding her son torments her most.
 Her physical and mental losses feed her murderous rage, which is dangerously coupled with supernatural strength that allows her to break the necks of her victims with ease and celerity.
 Yet the Rices’ Cleopatra remains emotionally vulnerable, afraid that her amnesia is a sign of a madness that will engulf her completely and deny her the comfort of the sustained romantic relationship with Alex that she craves, dooming her to perpetual loneliness even as she is trapped interminably in an immortal body.

 However, Cleopatra’s greater suffering stems from confronting the unfavourable representations of her in literature and culture, particularly those which are Roman in standpoint if not authorship, such as Plutarch.
 The writer is described by Ramses as a ‘liar!
 How dare the bastard say that Cleopatra had tried to seduce Octavian …What a monstrous idea!
 There was something about Plutarch which made him think of old men gossiping as they gathered on the benches in public squares.
 No gravitas to the history’.
 Julie is prompted to deliver a feminist criticism of Plutarch when she reads some publicity for ‘Shakespeare’s Antony and Cleopatra [which] was enjoying a long run in London’: